raceintospace/raceintospace/README.md

 Building
 ========

-You need:
+You need CMake.

-* CMake
+The build system automatically finds, downloads, and/or compiles:

 * SDL
 * Boost
+* zlib
-* libpng (and zlib)
+* libpng

-On most platforms, the build system automatically downloads and
-compiles:

 * jsoncpp
 * libogg
 * libvorbis
 * libtheora
 * libprotobuf / protoc

+The specifics of which things come from where depend on your platform.

 On UNIXy systems (including Mac OS X), you can build everything with: